muzeyyenalan/Devops-Github/hands-on/Kubernetes/kubernetes-04-pods-volumes/README.md

 docker container ls
 ```

-- Log in the kube20-master ec2-instance again and connect the nginx-pod.
+- Log in the kube-master ec2-instance again and connect the nginx-pod.
 See that test folder and content are there.

 ```bash
 kubectl exec -it nginx-pod -- bash